micharbet/CLE/README.md

 ### scrn - GNU screen wrapper

 This wrapper is workaround allowing starting CLE inside screen session.
-Added value here is configuration file with nice status line and switching between sessions with Ctrl-Left/Right.
+By default it lists active sessions if any and allows to join them in cooperative mode.
+Another added value is configuration file with nice status line and switching between sessions with Ctrl-Left/Right.

 ### other utilities
 - `aa`  manges aliases
 - `hh`  makes history searches easier
-- `cle` the most important one - this is the command and control center of the environment
+- `cle` the most important one - this is the command and control center of the environment.
+Issue `cle help` to read more.
+Read HOWTO.md and other cocuments to find ot more.

 ## Compatibility